-As described in the section "Importing and exporting documents", PlanMaker is able to open and save documents saved in Microsoft Excel format.
+As described in the section "Saving and opening files in other file formats", Plan-Maker is able to open and save documents saved in Microsoft Excel format.

 However, some arithmetic functions are either incompatible, or not supported by PlanMaker or Excel.
 This section provides help resolving these issues: